tiepcreator/statichunt/content/theme/jekyll-cookie.md

 demo: https://cookie-demo.netlify.app/
 author: Abhinav Saxena
 ssg:
 - Jekyll
 cms:
 - No Cms
 archetype:
 - Ecommerce
 - Business
 - Blog
 css:
 - Tailwind
-date: 2021-03-04T00:00:00.000Z
+date: 2021-03-04T00:00:00.000+00:00
 github_branch: master
-description: >-
-  Cookie is a fast and one-click deployable landing website that comes with a blog, additional pages and Soopr integration - makes creating and launching websites a cakewalk.
+description: Cookie is a fast and one-click deployable landing website that comes with a blog, additional pages and Soopr integration - makes creating and launching websites a cakewalk.
 stale: false

 ---
-# Cookie - a fast and easy to deploy landing website for your next project.
+## Cookie - a fast and easy to deploy landing website for your next project

 Cookie is a Jekyll and Tailwind CSS based static website that makes the whole process of creating and launching landing websites extremely easy.

 ## Features

 * Well-designed landing page
 * Responsive and mobile friendly
 * Additional pages like about us, terms of service & privacy policy